Cinnamon French Toast Sticks

 This post may contain affiliate links.
 Please read my disclosure policy.

-Cinnamon Sugar French Toast Sticks are a fun and tasty twist on the classic french toast recipe!
-Just a few ingredients and less than 30 minutes before you’re dipping this warm golden sugary sticks in maple syrup.
+Cinnamon French Toast Sticks are a fun and tasty twist on the classic french toast recipe!
+Just a few ingredients and less than 30 minutes before you’re dipping these warm golden sugary sticks in maple syrup.

-French Toast Sticks are a delicious breakfast treat many of us grew up with as kids.
-Made with bread, eggs, milk, almond extract, cinnamon, and sugar these make a super way to wake up!
-If you love french toast strips, you are going to love starting your day with this French Toast Bake and Grand Marnier French Toast!
+These are a delicious breakfast treat many of us grew up with as kids.
+If you love french toast strips, you are going to love starting your day with this French toast bake and Grand Marnier French toast!

 Cinnamon Sugar French Toast Sticks